cheese1/medusawiki/Medusa-installation-Debian-Ubuntu.md

 ## Ubuntu 14.x - 18.x | Debian 7.0 - 9
 The following instructions are for installing Medusa on Ubuntu 14.x - 18.x and Debian 7.0 - 9.

 The installation assumes that you're not using the root user to install/run Medusa.
-The entries for **user:group** throughout the document will be set as **medusa:media** and you will have to modify it if you want it to match your user configuration.
+The entries for **user:group** throughout the document will be set as **medusa:medusa** and you will have to modify it if you want it to match your user configuration.

 1. Update repositories and install dependencies.
     This will give you unrar-free and git to pull the repo